epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 the `KeysOnly` and `RemovePrefix` options.
 Note, Find removes the entire prefix it used for the search (i.e. `Prefix_AccountToken` and `owner` in this case)

-### Unified Neo Contract Type Model
+### Unified EpicChain Contract Type Model

 As stated above, Storage Schema objects reference information about Contract Types.
 Contract Types is a new richer model for describing type information than has been used in the debugger previously.
 This section describes this model (along with providing a road map for upcoming improvements).

-> Note, the Contract Type Model only describe information about NeoVM and storage items in order to provide a better debugger experience.
-This model does not modify the behavior of NeoVM or how contract storage works in any way.
+> Note, the Contract Type Model only describe information about EpicChainVM and storage items in order to provide a better debugger experience.
+This model does not modify the behavior of EpicChainVM or how contract storage works in any way.

-Neo compilers generate debug info that is used by the debugger.
-This primarily consists of information that the NeoVM doesn't need when executing contracts.
-For example, the NeoVM does not need to know the names of method parameters and variables.
-However, it's easier for the developer if the debugger can automatically map NeoVM stack items back to the associated variables defined by the developer.
+EpicChain compilers generate debug info that is used by the debugger.
+This primarily consists of information that the EpicChainVM doesn't need when executing contracts.
+For example, the EpicChainVM does not need to know the names of method parameters and variables.
+However, it's easier for the developer if the debugger can automatically map EpicChainVM stack items back to the associated variables defined by the developer.
 The debug information generated by the compiler enables this mapping.

 Debug info also contains information about a variable's type.
 This can be used in cases to modify how a given variable is displayed in the debugger.
-For example, a string variable is stored as an immutable byte array by NeoVM.
-By including variable type information in the debug info, the debugger can convert the underling NeoVM stack item into a display format more closely aligned to the code written by the developer.
-For example, the immutable byte array stored by NeoVM can be converted to a string value by the debugger.
+For example, a string variable is stored as an immutable byte array by EpicChainVM.
+By including variable type information in the debug info, the debugger can convert the underling EpicChainVM stack item into a display format more closely aligned to the code written by the developer.
+For example, the immutable byte array stored by EpicChainVM can be converted to a string value by the debugger.

 Unfortunately, the original type model used by the debugger today was not rich enough to capture the